Do you need insurance for your drone?

-NEW YORK If a drone is on your holiday shopping list, be sure to check your insurance coverage before you crack open that instruction manual and take flight.
+NEW YORK (Reuters) - If a drone is on your holiday shopping list, be sure to check your insurance coverage before you crack open that instruction manual and take flight.

 Damage from a drone is a bit more complicated than handing your kid a baseball and dealing with the wreckage an errant pitch might cause to a window.